Threshold settings

 Per-host overrides

 Individual hosts can use custom threshold values instead of the global defaults.
 To configure per-host thresholds, right-click a host and select Edit, then enable Use custom settings (override global defaults) in the host editing dialog.
-This is useful when different hosts have different expected latency ranges — for example, a local server versus a host on another continent.
+This is useful when different hosts have different expected latency ranges.
+For example, a local server versus a host on another continent.